 Features can trump interest rates

-Up, the new digital bank backed by Bendigo and Adelaide Bank, has chosen to focus on offering a modern suite of features and fee-free services, and isn’t too concerned with what it calls “rate chasers”.
+Up, the digital bank backed by Bendigo and Adelaide Bank, has chosen to focus on offering a modern suite of features and fee-free services, and isn’t too concerned with what it calls “rate chasers”.

 This, according to Mr Pym, is one of the main reasons why savings accounts are still useful.